-"I empower small business owners to create and scale lasting improvements.
-I draw from over 20 years of experience working with start-ups, small businesses, and large corporations.
+"I teach small business leaders how to create a place where both people and business thrive.
+I draw from over 25 years of experience working with start-ups, small businesses, and Fortune 500 companies.
 I love helping business owners find and implement trifecta solutions in which the customer, employee, and company win!”

 At its heart, business is a story about people helping people.

-Sadly, many people in large corporations are suffering because their leaders are operating on an incomplete story.
-This is a common side effect of business success and expansion.
-It’s the result of increased distance between executives and customers.
-The distance turns people into numbers.
-Customers become revenue targets and employees become resource quantities.
-The stories behind the numbers become disfigured by bias, opinion, and speculation.
-Decisions can’t help but be based on incomplete stories.
+But sadly, many people in large organizations are suffering because their leaders are operating on an incomplete story—a common side effect of expansion.
+It’s caused by distance.
+Distance turns customers into revenue targets and employees into resource quantities.
+The incomplete story is unconsciously made whole with bias, opinion, and speculation.

 But it doesn’t have to be this way.

 Small business is different.
 It’s personal.
-Business owners look both their customers and employees in the eye.
-They share experiences.
+Small business leaders look their customers and employees in the eye.
+They share experiences—stories.